 Is Champions League Based On Head To Head Only?

 Yes, absolutely.
-As we just saw in the previous section of this article, Champions League is composed of group stages and knock-out stages.
+As we just saw in the previous section of this article, the Champions League is composed of group stages and knock-out stages.

 Each group stage consists of four teams and each team has six confrontations to go.